Skip to content

 Traveler.UnloadAllScenes();

-LoadScene method has overload, that allows you to get SceneHandler.
-So if you know which type of SceneHandler scene that you are loading has then you can use this type as generic:
+The LoadScene method has an overload that allows you to get the SceneHandler.
+If you know the type of SceneHandler for the scene you are loading, you can use this type as a generic:

 var handler = await Traveler.LoadScene<PingPongSceneHandler>();

-But if you want to get SceneHandler after opening scene you can still do that, using following syntax:
+If you want to get the SceneHandler after opening a scene, you can still do that using the following syntax:

 var handler = Traveler.TryGetSceneHandler<PingPongSceneHandler>();